CanDIG/candig.github.io/_pages/releases/candig_chord_genomics_data_management.md

-The new funding will allow support for a broader range of new data types (collectively called &ldquo;'omics&rdquo; data), such as RNA sequencing and expression data, as well as more automation and a richer set of access and quality controls to make the platform more accessible to a winder range of researchers.
+The new funding will allow support for a broader range of new data types (collectively called &ldquo;'omics&rdquo; data), such as RNA sequencing and expression data, as well as more automation and a richer set of access and quality controls to make the platform more accessible to a wider range of researchers.
 The new set of services are called CHORD, for &ldquo;Canadian Health 'Omics Repository, Distributed&rdquo;, and the project is led by Professor Guillaume Bourque at the [Canadian Center for Computational Genomics (C3G)](http://www.computationalgenomics.ca) at McGill.

 &ldquo;The CHORD project addresses real problems for genomic research across Canada, &rdquo; said Bourque.  &ldquo;Discoveries in this field come from availability of large